 I use a mini ice cube tray that holds one tablespoon portions, which is the perfect amount for quick use in many recipes.

 This is the best basil pesto recipe for beginners!
 It’s delicious, and making it without pine nuts and cheese is definitely healthier for you too.
 Now that you know how to make basil pesto, you can whip up a batch straight from the garden any time you want.

 - Fudgy Chocolate Zucchini Brownies Recipe

-- How To Make Homemade Liquid Stevia Extract (using stevia from the garden)
+- How To Make Homemade DIY Liquid Stevia Extract

-Share your tips for how to make basil pesto, or your favorite garden fresh basil pesto recipe in the comments below.
+Share your tips for how to make basil pesto, or your favorite recipe, in the comments below.